temporalio/documentation/docs/typescript/logging.md

 ### Implementing Sinks

-Implementing Sinks is a two step process.
+Implementing Sinks is a two-step process.

 #### Implement and inject the Sink function into a Worker